-This handbook will serve as your guide to Aimee’s Dance Academy and its philosophy of dance/gym/cheer education.
+This handbook will serve as your guide to Aimee’s Dance Academy and its philosophy of dance, tumble, and cheer education.

 We take our roles as mentors and teachers in your child’s life very seriously.
-It is our objective to inspire a passion for the art of dance/gym in every child who passes through our doors.
+It is our objective to inspire a passion for the art of dance, tumble, and cheer in every child who passes through our doors.
 In the process, we strive to set the right example and help your child (and you) create memories that will last a lifetime.

-Aimee’s Dance Academy is committed to providing high-quality dance classes to enhance the overall development of the child.
+Aimee’s Dance Academy is committed to providing high-quality dance, tumble, and cheer classes to enhance the overall development of the child.
 We provide a safe and child-centered environment to encourage our students to explore dance with qualified, nurturing teachers.

-We believe that dance training encourages young people to develop a positive self-image as they increase awareness of their physical being.
-Along with improving coordination skills and developing muscular awareness, dance classes give children the freedom to express themselves through movement.
+We believe that this training encourages young people to develop a positive self-image as they increase awareness of their physical being.
+Along with improving coordination skills and developing muscular awareness, these classes will give children the freedom to express themselves through movement.

 The highest educational standards are expected from all Aimee’s Dance Academy faculty members.
 They are lifelong learners who continue to educate themselves through certification programs, teacher-training schools, conferences, and other learning opportunities.

-The first step to becoming a successful dancer is making a Solid commitment to your classes.
+The first step to becoming a successful athlete is making a solid commitment to your classes.
 Strong technique is a key Ingredient and class is where you develop that technique.
 Come to each class prepared to learn and without personal distractions.
 Class time is your chance to focus on yourself, so try to leave your concerns or worries at the studio door.
 True progress is made when you look at each class as an opportunity to become better at what you love to do.
-Dance full-out, stretch a little further, become more aware of you Technique, and make the most of every class.
+Perform full-out, stretch a little further, become more aware of your technique, and make the most of every class.

 - Arrival Time:

-Students should not arrive to the studio more than ten to fifteen minutes early and should leave the studio within ten of dismissal.
+Students should not arrive at the studio more than ten to fifteen minutes early and should leave the studio within ten minutes of dismissal.
 The studio is not a place for “hanging out.”
 The studio will only open 10 minutes before the first class starts.